tomateit/noisemon/README.md

 + Make use of metadata (hashtags)

 ### Next on the list:
++ Automatic Index Population
 + API
 + UI

+### Pending improvements
++ Longer sequences processing: currently we are truncating incoming texts up to model's limit
++ Add created_at for entities

 -----------
 ### To run tests